moov-io/watchman/docs/search.md

 # Search

-Moov Watchman offers numerous search options for inspecting the SDN and related data.
+Moov Watchman offers numerous search options for inspecting the OFAC, SDN, CSL, and other related data.
+Certain endpoints don't inspect all supported lists.

 ## Supported combinations

-- All fields
+- All fields, all lists
    - `?q=<string>`
-- Name search
+- Name search, Searches OFAC, SSI, DPs, and BIS Entities
    - `?name=<string>`
-   - An Address can be included
+   - An Address can be included, Only Searches the OFAC list
       - `address=<string>&city=<string>&state=<string>&providence=<string>&zip=<string>&country=<string>`
-- ID search
+- ID search, Only searches the OFAC list
    - `?id=<string>`
-- Alt Name search
+- Alt Name search, Only searches the OFAC list
    - `?altName=<string>`
-- Address search
+- Address search, Only searches the OFAC list
    - `&address=<string>&city=<string>&state=<string>&providence=<string>&zip=<string>&country=<string>`

 ## All in one

 The most common endpoint for searching across all data Watchman has indexed.
 To perform this search make an HTTP query like the following:

+See the [API documentation](https://moov-io.github.io/watchman/api/#get-/search) for full request/response data.

 ```
 curl 'http://localhost:8084/search?q=nicolas+maduro&limit=1'